Skip to content

 Identify what happened

-Understand the damage, when it appeared, what has been done so far, and what still needs to be fixed.
+Understand the damage, when it appeared, what has been done so far, what still needs to be fixed, and what the repair may cost.

 2